A Nightmare on Elm Street 2: Freddy's Revenge: Music

 The film's score was composed by Christopher Young.
 The song "Have You Ever Seen a Dream Walking" performed by Bing Crosby plays over the film's end credits.
-The songs "Touch Me (All Night Long)" by Fonda Rae, "Whisper to a Scream" by Bobby Orlando, "On the Air Tonight" by Willy Finlayson, "Moving in the Night" by Skagerack, and "Terror in My Heart" by the Reds are also featured in the film.
+The songs "Touch Me (All Night Long)" by Fonda Rae, "Whisper to a Scream" by Bobby Orlando, "On the Air Tonight" by Willy Finlayson, "Move It in the Night" by Skagarack, "You Can't Hide from the Beast Inside" by Autograph and "Terror in My Heart" by the Reds are also featured in the film.

 Reception

 Box office

-The film opened on 522 screens in the New York, Washington D.C., Detroit and Texas areas.
+The film opened on 522 screens in the New York, Washington, D.C., Detroit and Texas areas.
 Varying figures have been reported for its opening weekend.
 Daily Variety reported it opening with $3,865,475 placing it second for the weekend behind Death Wish 3.
 An advert in the following day's Weekly Variety claimed it had grossed $3,220,348 placing it third behind To Live and Die in L.A. and contemporary websites such as Box Office Mojo report it grossing exactly $1 million less than the initial Daily Variety figure, with only $2.9 million, coming in fourth place.
 Whichever figure is used, the per screen total was higher than the other films in the top 10.
 The following weekend, it grossed $1,819,203 for a 10-day total of $5,569,334 (which New Line also reported in an advertisement), which indicates that the initial figure reported by Daily Variety was overstated.
 In the US, the film eventually made $30 million on a budget of $3 million.

 Critical response

 Critical reaction of the film was mixed upon release, with some criticism in comparison to its predecessor.
 Janet Maslin of The New York Times praised the film, saying that it has "clever special effects, a good leading performance and a villain so chatty he practically makes this a human-interest story".
 The review also gave the lead performances positive reviews, noting, "Mr. Patton and Miss Myers make likable teen-age heroes, and Mr. Englund actually turns Freddy into a welcome presence.
 Clu Gulager and Hope Lange have some good moments as Jesse's parents, and Marshall Bell scowls ferociously as the coach who calls his charges dirtballs and who is eventually attacked by a demonic towel."
 Variety gave the film a positive review saying, "Episodic treatment is punched up by an imaginative series of special effects.
 The standout is a grisly chest-burster setpiece."
 In a negative review, People called the film a "tedious, humorless mess".

-On review aggregator Rotten Tomatoes the film has an approval rating of 42% based on 31 reviews.
-The site's consensus is: "An intriguing subtext of repressed sexuality gives Freddy's Revenge some texture, but the Nightmare loses its edge in a sequel that lacks convincing performances or memorable scares."
-On Metacritic the film has a score of 43% based on reviews from 6 critics.
+On review aggregator Rotten Tomatoes the film has an approval rating of 44% based on 34 reviews.
+The site's critics consensus reads: "An intriguing subtext of repressed sexuality gives Freddy's Revenge some texture, but the Nightmare loses its edge in a sequel that lacks convincing performances or memorable scares."
+On Metacritic the film has a weighted average score of 43 out of 100 based on six critics, indicating "mixed or average" reviews.